Treatment for Psychosis

 Psychosis Q &A

-What causes psychotic disorders?
+What causes Psychotic Disorders?

-There are multiple factors that increase risk for psychotic disorders:
+There are multiple factors that increase risk for Psychotic Disorders:

 1) Genetics.
-About 70-80% of the risk for psychotic disorders is attributable to genetics.
+About 70-80% of the risk for Psychotic Disorders is attributable to genetics.

 2) Trauma and psychological stressors.
-Adverse experiences such as poverty, violence, abuse, and discrimination increase risk for psychotic disorders.
+Adverse experiences such as poverty, violence, abuse, and discrimination increase risk for Psychotic Disorders.

 3) Substance use.
 Some drugs, such as stimulants, cannabis, hallucinogens, and newer “designer” drugs, can induce acute psychotic symptoms during intoxication, and in some cases these symptoms do not resolve after cessation of use, leading to chronic psychotic symptoms.
-It is not yet clear if this is due to primary effects of the substance, or if the substance use causes emergence of a prodromal psychotic disorder.
+It is not yet clear if this is due to primary effects of the substance, or if the substance use causes emergence of a prodromal Psychotic Disorder.

-What are the symptoms of psychosis?
+What are the symptoms of Psychotic Disorders?

-Psychosis causes five groups of primary symptoms:
+Psychotic disorders cause five groups of primary symptoms:

 Hallucinations: Spontaneous, involuntary sensory perceptions that are not induced by external input.
 Hallucinations can affect any of the senses.